 What happens on the client side

 This is the part that clicked for me.
 The 402 response isn’t just an error — it’s a payment instruction.
 The response body contains the price, the network, the recipient address, and a facilitator URL.
-A compatible client (or wallet) reads that, constructs the USDC transfer, signs it, and re-sends the original request with an X-PAYMENT header containing the proof.
+A real 402 response looks something like this:

 From the user’s perspective?
 They click a button, approve a transaction in their wallet, and the feature activates.
 No account creation, no credit card form, no “enter your billing address.”
 Just a wallet signature.